Yu-Group/covid19-severity-prediction/readme.md

 - these efforts should be coordinated with how the gov. is distributing ventilator stockpiles
 - prediction setup
     - we restrict our analysis to counties which already have confirmed cases
-    - each day, we randomly split counties to do prediction

 # 3 - data